CSU-CS150B/CS150B-Lab-Instructions/BeePractical.md

 # Insecticide Effect On Bees

-Effects of insecticide on bees (usda.gov).
-Field and Lab data regarding the effects of 4 sublethal concentrations of a neonicotinoid insecticide (Imidacloprid) on honey bees and about a dozen native bee species.
+For this assignment, you will be reading and filtering CSV data focused on the effects of insecticide on bees, sourced from usda.gov.
+This is field and lab data regarding the effects of 4 sublethal concentrations of a neonicotinoid insecticide (Imidacloprid) on honey bees and about a dozen native bee species.

-Details
+As you work through this program, don't be intimidated by its size!<br>These instructions break the work you have to do into manageable chunks, so just work one step at a time, reading the instructions thoroughly and thinking through how you will go about coding each function.

 #### The columns in the data are in order: